Fragmentation (computing): Internal fragmentation

-bytes, it will actually get a chunk of 32 bytes.
-When this happens, the excess memory goes to waste.
-In this scenario, the unusable memory, known as slack space, is contained within an allocated region.
-This arrangement, termed fixed partitions, suffers from inefficient memory use - any process, no matter how small, occupies an entire partition.
-This waste is called internal fragmentation.

-Unlike other types of fragmentation, internal fragmentation is difficult to reclaim; usually the best way to remove it is with a design change.
+Internal fragmentation on the allocator level is very difficult to reclaim after it has occurred; usually the best way to remove it is with a design change.
 For example, in dynamic memory allocation, memory pools drastically cut internal fragmentation by spreading the space overhead over a larger number of objects.

+Internal fragmentation on the page level (which is external fragmentation on the allocator level) can be reclaimed by moving allocated blocks.
+This requires editing pointers to reflect the moving of allocated blocks, which is difficult for non-garbage-collected languages.
+Compacting garbage collectors perform pointer fixups as it compacts the virtual address space.

 External fragmentation

 External fragmentation arises when free memory is separated into small blocks and is interspersed by allocated memory.
-It is a weakness of certain storage allocation algorithms, when they fail to order memory used by programs efficiently.
+It is a weakness of certain storage allocation algorithms when they fail to order memory used by programs efficiently.
 The result is that, although free storage is available, it is effectively unusable because it is divided into pieces that are too small individually to satisfy the demands of the application.
 The term "external" refers to the fact that the unusable storage is outside the allocated regions.

 For example, consider a situation wherein a program allocates three continuous blocks of memory and then frees the middle block.
 The memory allocator can use this free block of memory for future allocations.
 However, it cannot use this block if the memory to be allocated is larger in size than this free block.

-External fragmentation also occurs in file systems as many files of different sizes are created, change size, and are deleted.
-The effect is even worse if a file which is divided into many small pieces is deleted, because this leaves similarly small regions of free spaces.